 When we arrive at verse 6, Ptolemy I Soter, Seleucus I Nicator, and Antiochus I Soter have died and the two empires are in conflict once again.

 After some years they will form an alliance, and the daughter of the king of the South will come to the king of the North to carry out a peaceful arrangement.
 But she will not retain her position of power, nor will he remain with his power, but she will be given up, along with those who brought her in and the one who sired her as well as he who supported her in those times.
-Dan 11:6
+Daniel 11:6 (NASB)

 In 250 B.C.
 Antiochus II Theos and Ptolemy II Philadelphus agreed to a peace treaty by an arranged marriage.
 Ptolemy II agreed that his teenage daughter Bernice would marry Antiochus II.
 The treaty required Antiochus to divorce his wife Laodice in order to marry Bernice.
 Within four years Ptolemy II died.
 Antiochus then decides to divorce Bernice and remarry Laodice, who then poisoned Antiochus, and murdered Bernice and those who came with her from Egypt.